Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

-This PEP defines a specification for how licenses are documented in the core metadata, with license expression strings using SPDX identifiers in a new License-Expression field.
-This will make license declarations simpler and less ambiguous for package authors to create, end users to read and understand, and tools to programmatically process.
+This will make license declaration simpler and less ambiguous for package authors to create, end users to understand, and tools to programmatically process.

 Goals